Build a Homelab server using an old laptop

 Intranet Penetration

-In previous articles, I detailed how to deploy an intranet penetration service on a VPS: Using frp for Intranet Penetration
+In previous articles, I have extensively detailed how to deploy an intranet penetration service on a VPS: Using frp for intranet penetration

-Similarly, virtual machines running on PVE and PVE itself can use frpc to connect to a public VPS for intranet penetration services.
+Similarly, virtual machines running on PVE, as well as PVE itself, can use frpc to connect to a public VPS for intranet penetration services.

-However, the operating method has some differences.
-Recently, I have gradually packaged dependent software services into docker images and then run them in containers on multiple machines, which allows for a unified execution environment and only requires maintaining the configuration.
+However, the operation method differs somewhat.
+Recently, I have gradually packaged dependent software services into docker images and then run them as containers on multiple machines.
+This unifies the execution environment, requiring only configuration maintenance.

-You can use the docker_builder in the repository to build your own images, or use the prebuild version (currently 0.65.0), which by default supports amd64 and arm64 architectures, and supports frpc/frps.
+You can use docker_builder in the repository to build your own images, or use my version submitted to docker hub (ahzknarf/frp:latest, currently the latest 0.67.0), which by default supports amd64 and arm64 architectures and both frpc/frps.

 After importing the image, you can start it directly, only needing to specify two parameters: